MyElectrons/PDU-Commander/README.md

 ```

 ### Power consumption of APC ap79xx PDU
-Even though these devices are all about the power, their "Product Datasheet" (e.g.: for [ap7900B](https://www.apc.com/us/en/product/AP7900B/rack-pdu-switched-1u-15a-100-120v-8515/)) tells us nothing about how much the device consumes.
-This data might be of not much relevance for big datacenters where it will be negligeable compared to other loads, but for home lab builders that can make quite a difference: In the area where we live each 10 Watts cunsumed non-stop cost us roughly one US dollar per month (10 Watt ~~ $1 USD / month).
+Even though these devices are all about controlling the power, their "Product Datasheet" (e.g.: for [ap7900B](https://www.apc.com/us/en/product/AP7900B/rack-pdu-switched-1u-15a-100-120v-8515/)) tells us nothing about how much the device itself consumes.
+This data might be of not much relevance to big datacenters where it will be negligeable compared to other loads, but for home lab builders that can make quite a difference: for example in the area where we live each 10 Watts of electical power cunsumed non-stop cost us roughly one US dollar per month (10 Watt ~~ $1 USD / month).

-Below is the data I measured with the devices at hand, using a bench-top power meter.
+Below is the data I measured with the devices at hand, using a certified bench-top power meter.
 No load connected to the outlets.

 | Device | All outlets OFF | 8 outlets ON | 16 outlets ON |
 |---|---|---|---|